|

 (The last pair of lines gives the general pattern,

-which has exceptions only below n = 15.)
+which has exceptions only below n = 15, as indicated by dimmed headers.)

 Number of different ways to add n ordinals